joslane/Greek_Parsing_Practice/README.md

-# Introduction
+# Greek Parsing Tool

+This quiz-style web application allows students to practice determining the tense, voice, person, number, aspect, and gender of Greek verbs on sight.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-Using this template proved incredibly useful in connecting the back end to the front end.
-This simply required the large step of connecting the back end to the database and retrieving data from it.
+# Features
+* **Random selection:** given words for each question are randomized to increase quiz effectiveness
+* **Checking by attribute:** provides feedback on which answers are correct and incorrect
+* **Simple UI:** easy to use dropdown selections for each attribute
+* **Score tracking:** shows the user how many correct and incorrect to track progress

-# Provided Source Code
+# Credit

 Most files in this repository were provided by the template.
 The files that I created are:
     dbConfig.js
     dbOperation.js

-These files were provided but heavily modified, containing the main logic of the program:
+These files were provided but heavily modified, containing the main logic of the application:
     App.css
     App.js
     server.js